otfabric/go-tpkt/README.md

 `go-tpkt` is intended as a foundation for higher-level stacks such as COTP, S7comm, or MMS over RFC 1006.

+For a concise reference of types, functions, and errors, see [API.md](API.md).

 ### Install

 ```bash